TeonSean/Typewriting/readme.md

 ### python main.py input_filename output_filename

 The program will read input from the given input file and stores the results into the given path.

+### python main.py input_filename output_filename result_filename

+The program will read from input file, write to output file, and compare the output results to the expected answers in given result file.